FanDuel Promo Code Gets New Users $300 Back in Bonus Bets for UConn vs. Michigan Championship

 - No Sweat Tokens expire 24 hours after receipt.

-For example, if you bet $250 on UConn to win the championship using your No Sweat Token and the Huskies lose, you receive $250 in Bonus Bets.
-If Michigan covers the spread on a $300 wager with your token, you keep the winnings and your token for future use.
+For example, if you bet $200 on UConn to win the championship and they lose to Michigan, you would receive $200 in bonus bets.
+If you wager $300 on Michigan to cover the spread and they fail to do so, you get the full $300 back in bonus bets.
+Winners keep their original stake plus winnings as withdrawable cash.

 This FanDuel promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-Getting started with this FanDuel promo code new-user offer takes just minutes before Monday's tip-off.
+Getting started with this FanDuel promo code new-user offer takes just minutes before Monday's tip-off between the Huskies and Wolverines.

 - Register for a new FanDuel account by providing personal information including date of birth and mailing address.

-- Select your UConn vs. Michigan wager and toggle on your No Sweat Token before placing the bet.
+- Place your championship game wager with the token activated for potential refund protection.

-- If your bet loses, receive bonus bet refund up to $300 within 72 hours.
+- Collect additional tokens daily for nine more days to maximize your betting value.

-Read our comprehensive FanDuel review for more details about the sportsbook's features and betting options.
+Read our comprehensive FanDuel review for detailed analysis of betting markets, mobile app features and customer service options.

 - FanDuel $100K Free To Play Daily Shuffle: Build your free parlay each day with Daily Shuffle for a shot at $100K in total prizes.